ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

   ))
 ```

-With locks, we have the tools required to safely share mutable data structures between parallel tasks.
+With mutexes, we have the tools required to safely share mutable data structures between parallel tasks.

 ## Sorting

-Now that we can share state between tasks, we can speed up a broader class of algorithms.
+Now that we can share mutable state between tasks, we can speed up a broader class of algorithms.
 For example, let's explore how we might parallelize sorting a mutable array.

 We'll make use of two more pieces of the `Parallel` library: _parallel arrays_ and _slices_.